MikeDiaz93/Writing_a_data_science_blog_post/README.md

 Necessary acknowledgements:

-It's important to consider many datasets or resources in order to extract valuble information.
-With a dataset with this proportions (7087,74) sometimes it's difficult to get a deep insight of a complex world.
+It's important to consider many more datasets or resources in order to extract valuble information.
+With a dataset with this proportions (7087,74) sometimes it's difficult to get a deep insight.